wp-plugins/si-contact-form/readme.txt

  * Section 508 and WAI Accessibility Validation.
  * Allows Trackbacks and Pingbacks
  * Setting to hide the CAPTCHA from logged in users and or admins
- * Setting to show the CAPTCHA on the comment form, registration form, or both
+ * Setting to show the CAPTCHA on the comment form, registration form, login, or all.
  * I18n language translation support (see FAQ)

 Captcha Image Support: